 Various tools that meet the API Testing criteria include Parasoft SOAtest, Runscope, Curl, Check, dotTest, Postman with jetpacks, IBM Rational Test Workbench, TestPlant Eggplant Functional, and Tricentis Tosca among others.
 The code should be set up for API Testing to take place, which captures all the API outputs obtained during the test and give the expected results.

 The API Test works in a sequence where there is the retrieval of data from the database and store.
 It moves into the logic tier where the data is processed in stages/layers and makes the decisions after which it does a translation into information that a user understands.
-API Testing is therefore done to ensure that the API’s give the right response from various requests and in a required amount of time.
+API Testing is therefore done to ensure that the APIs give the right response from various requests and in a required amount of time.
 It also responds to any security problem accordingly.
 API Testing involves some activities including functional testing, detecting a runtime error, load testing, security testing and unit testing among other.
 If you've ever thought, "what is load testing" keep reading, and we'll try to answer that question!

 Setting up of an API testing involves creating an environment for the API Testing, which is a little bit complicated.
 After that, the servers and databases get set according to the requirements of the application and after completion of everything; the API runs a test for functionality.
 API Testing comes with a bunch of challenges that include parameters combination and selection, lack of GUI in the testing of the application.
 There are a variety of services that offer this such as Load View-Testing, and Apica.